epochpic/epochpic.github.io/content/documentation/visualising_output/Python_BEAM.md

 pip install sdf-xarray epydeck epyscan
 ```

-Each package can be used independently or together depending on your needs.
+Each package can be used independently or combined, depending on your needs.

-## Citing {#citing}
+## Citation {#citation}

-If any of the BEAM contribute to a project that leads to publication, please acknowledge this by citing the module in question.
-This can be done by clicking the "cite this repository" button located near the top right of their respective github pages.
+If any of the BEAM packages contribute to a project that leads to publication, please acknowledge this by citing the module in question.
+This can be done by clicking the "Cite this repository" button located near the top right of their respective GitHub pages.

+## Contribution {#contribution}

+We welcome contributions to the BEAM ecosystem!
+Whether it's reporting issues, suggesting features, or submitting pull requests, your input helps improve these tools for the community.
+Please follow the contribution guidelines in each repository and feel free to reach out via GitHub discussions or issues.

 ## sdf-xarray: analysing EPOCH output {#sdf-xarray}